The S.T.E.P.S. approach to screen acting

 -concepts of character: history, ghost, fear, need, misbelief, point of view, arc

-Our approach introduces a great number of concepts and theory, while allowing actors to completely let them all go and play on instinct.
-Actors learn that most compelling performances they see contain many elements outlined above, however actors don't necessarily need to be aware of any of the above concepts to actually convey them in performance.
-Many times they are simply present due to the performance being a reflection of life.
-The S.T.E.P.S. approach helps identify these behavioral characteristics, distills them into concepts and exercises, and then trains actors to be able to convey them through their own instrument with minimal preparation.
+Our approach introduces a great number of concepts and theory, while still allowing actors to completely play on instinct.
+Actors learn that most compelling performances they see can contain many elements outlined above, however actors don't necessarily need to be aware of any of the above concepts to actually convey them in performance.
+Many times they are simply present due to the performance being a reflection of human behavior and life.